codeslash21/git-bash/commands.md

   - Manual: Where automatic merging is not possible and conflicting merge status exists.
  - `git merge [branch name]` - to merge the given branch with the current branch.
 - `git mergetool` - to open configured mergetool to resolve merge conflict.
 When there is merge conflict means auto merging is not possible then we have to do manual merge.
 Mergetool has various options to choose to resolve conflict.
 After resolving conflict we have to commit.
 After resolving conflict a `[file name with extension].orig` file will be generated which contains original content of the file.
 Here file `[file name]` is the file which had conflict.
 We can add the `.orig` file to `.gitignore` and then we can remove that file.

-## Create branch
-- Branch is timeline of commits.
-Branch name is label for commits.
-- `git checkout -b [brance name]` - to create a new branch with the given name.
-And, we move to that branch and also if there is any uncommited change in the parent branch (even if its in staging area) then those changes will be moved on the new branch as uncommited changes.
-- `git branch` - to see all the brances in git repository.
-- `git branch -a` - to list all the local and remote branches.
-- `git checkout [branch name]` - to change git branch.
-If the branch we want to switch to is not there locally then it will look for that branch in remote repository that origin refer to.
-If the branch is not present there also then it will show error message.
-- `git branch -m main` - to change the current branch name to `main` and switch to that branch.
-- `git branch -d [branch name]` - to delete the given branch.
-After merging if we delete the branch there is no problem as all the commits on that branch is already merged with current working branch.
-- `git push origin :branch_name` to delete branch from remote git repository. `origin` is remote reference and `branch_name` is the branch we want to delete.
-- If we have a branch that remote repository dont have then when we push the changes from that new branch then that new branch will be created automatically.

 ## Tag
 -  `git tag [tag name]` - to create light weight tag.
 If we dont specify commit id then tag will be assigned to HEAD.